MobleyLab/drug-computing/other-materials/solvation-free-energies/README.md

 Demonstrations are set up for hydration free energy calculations on FreeSolv and/or FreeSolvMini.

 ## Manifest
-- setup_hydration.py: Sets up Yank hydration free energy calculations
+- setup_hydration.py: Sets up Yank hydration free energy calculations for implicit or explicit solvent
 - mobley_9979854.mol2: A selected molecule from the FreeSolv database for testing purposes

 ## Requirements